Beast Mode returns? Lynch, Seahawks on verge of reunion - WHIZ News

 Carroll said reports are that Lynch is in good shape, but whether Seattle signs him will depend on the physical.

 Lynch visited Seattle’s facility earlier this month but the team said it was simply to see some friends.
-The team had to report the visit to the league because Lynch has not officially filed retirement papers with the league and could be signed by anyone.
+The team had to report the visit to the league because Lynch has not officially filed retirement papers and could be signed by any team.

 Carroll said general manager John Schneider had been in contact with Lynch’s representatives on the off-chance there was a need down the road.